pu2clr/Si4825_RADIO_HACK/README.md

 ***Proceed with caution and ensure you are fully aware of the potential consequences before making any modifications.***

+***The tests and observations conducted by the author refer to the SI4825-A10 and SI4825-A20 versions.***

 ## The Si4825 pinout